MarcLoupias/memo-dev/languages/javascript/ts-typescript-overview.md

 ```

+In TypeScript we can use the same pattern, and we can type dependencies using Type Aliases.

-In TypeScript use Type Aliases instead of interfaces because of [TSLint `callable-types`](https://palantir.github.io/tslint/rules/callable-types/) rule :
+We could prefer type aliases instead of interfaces because of [TSLint `callable-types`](https://palantir.github.io/tslint/rules/callable-types/) rule.

+The same example as above in TypeScript becomes :

 ```typescript